 But before unfolding these hidden facts, here is a video in which Google’s Matt Cutts explains the working of this tool:

-For most of the Webmaster, this tool acts as a lifesaver as it helps in getting you to get out of Google’s penalty list by removing the links that you don’t want to get considered while ranking your website.
-However, the main query which has to be answered first is that when and how the Google Disavow tool is used by webmasters.
+For most Webmasters, this tool acts as a lifesaver as it helps in getting you to get out of Google’s penalty list by removing the links that you don’t want to get considered while ranking your website.
+However, the main query which has to be answered first is when and how the Google Disavow tool is used by webmasters.

 Table of Contents